Chicken Nesting Herbs: Boost Flocks Health and Happiness

 Daffodils: Chickens can get heart disease, stomach trouble, and drooling from daffodil bulbs.

-While some herbs are unsafe, hens are skilled at avoiding toxic plants.
-Try to keep these plants out of their reach as much as possible.
+Even though some herbs are unsafe, hens are skilled at avoiding toxic plants.
+However, try to keep these plants out of their reach as much as possible.

 What Herbs to Put in Chicken Nesting Boxes?